researchart/patterns/docs/index.md

 -  Authors can browse, review, and suggest revisions to those patterns.
-- Those proposed changes are then reviewed by experiences researchers (e.g. Associate editors or program board members)
+- Those proposed changes are then reviewed by experienced researchers (e.g. Associate editors or program board members)
   and, it they make sense, they will update the patterns.
 - Papers are then submitted, and reviewed, using the appropriate patterns.
+Authors may nominate a pattern their paper follows.
 - Once this process runs for a few years then, optionally, we might review the patterns and elevate their contents to the status of "standards".